 Disability discrimination charges accounted for 31.9% (or approximately 27,000) of the individual charges received by the EEOC in fiscal year 2017.
 Among the most common impairments alleged in these charges included anxiety disorder, depression, manic depressive disorder, post traumatic stress disorder and “other psychological disorders."
 Every day, employers hear from advocates, lawyers, and pundits alike who proclaim the importance of accommodating employees with disabilities.
-But what happens when a disability is, for all intensive purposes, invisible?
+But what happens when a disability is, for all intents and purposes, invisible?
 How should employers determine whether or not a disabled employee can be reasonably accommodated, and what information can employers seek in making that determination?
 And what happens when an employee’s psychological disability affects their conduct and/or job performance?
 Being able to counsel employers and HR professionals on how to timely and properly address these issues as they arise is critical to reducing the likelihood of expensive, protracted litigation.

 This course, presented by Goldberg Segalla employment and labor attorneys Allison E. Ianni, Esq. and Michael S. Katzen, Esq., SPHR, SHRM-SCP, offers a primer for both outside and in-house legal counsel on how to analyze and address mental health conditions in the workplace with the goal of both avoiding litigation and putting an employer in a strong position to defend a lawsuit in the event litigation is inevitable.

-Michael Katzen, a certified Senior Professional in Human Resources (SPHR), SHRM Senior Certified Professional (SHRM-SCP), and
+Michael Katzen, a certified Senior Professional in Human Resources (SPHR), SHRM Senior Certified Professional (SHRM-SCP), and member of the firm’s Employment and Labor, Business and Commercial, and Health Care Practice Groups, devotes his practice to representing businesses and organizations in employment law matters.

 Mike routinely defends employers, both directly and as Employment Practices Liability (EPL) panel counsel, in employment litigation matters brought in the state and federal courts of New Jersey and New York, as well as in alternative dispute resolution forums like the American Arbitration Association.
 Mike also represents employers before a wide variety of administrative agencies, including the U.S., New Jersey, and New York State departments of labor; the U.S. Equal Employment Opportunity Commission; the New Jersey Division of Civil Rights; the New York State Division of Human Rights; and the New York City Commission on Human Rights.